ArthurDanjou/artsite/content/home/en.md

 ---
 title: Arthur Danjou • Mathematics Lover and IA Enthusiast
+description: I'm Arthur, a Mathematics lover and IA enthusiast.
+I'm currently studying at the University of Paris-Saclay.
+I'm passionate about Mathematics, Computer Science, and Artificial Intelligence.
 ---

 Hey, I'm Arthur Danjou, a mathematics student at the Paris-Saclay Faculty of Science in France.